 The straightforward answer is no. Furthermore, successful win-back pays out.
 In a case study involving 53,000 customers in 2015, the average customer lifecycle value increased by 11%.
 Moreover, it has been shown that increasing customer retention rates by 5% could boost profits from 25% to 95%.

-There are strategies on how to win customers back.
 We have composed a checklist of measures to try.
 After all, the business relationship hasn’t completely failed; rather, consider it as being temporarily inactive.
 The customer journey is basically extended.
 You still know your (former) partner better than any other of your competitors.
 So, make use of obtained data and bring the relationship back to life.

 1. Continue listening to them.